 Write an introductory paragraph explaining the subject you have been collating posts on.
 Then for each post write the title and a short description of the post plus add the author in.
 I normally link to the post on the title.
 In the description, you can also explain why you like this post.
 Here is an example of one I did for Corpnet.com recently – Thinking of Starting a Business?
 Here Are Eleven Expert Posts to Help.
 Of course, you can use whatever layout you prefer.

 I have a few reasons for this.

 - You are able to share great posts that you have read with people that will be reading your posts

 - They are quick and simple to do presuming you’ll have been collating the posts as you read them

-- The link back to these posts will hopefully be recognised by the people who have written them – good for networking and they may even return the favour
+- The link back to these posts will hopefully be recognized by the people who have written them – good for networking and they may even return the favor

 - When sharing the summation post on Social Media channels include the names of the people included and they will possibly share your post too – again good for networking and spreading the reach of your post

 - Summation posts tend to get more traffic than normal posts because of the above

 So I hope that explains how and why to use Summation posts now and then.
 I’d love to hear any other suggestions for doing a Summation post and how you do them.